-Lastly, when an upstream branch has landed, and you've rebased it so it agrees with master, you can set the downstream branch's upstream branch to be master, which means you can now forget about the earlier branch:
+Lastly, when an upstream branch has landed, and you've rebased it so it agrees with master, you can set the downstream branch's upstream branch to be origin/master, which means you can now forget about the earlier branch:

 A common variant of "branch off a branch" is splitting up a large CL into pieces.
 Given a local branch

 One way to do this is to split off

 This can be done manually, particularly if the files don't overlap, by making a new branch

 However, this can be done more cleanly via git.
 The main points are

 You generally want to delete local branches after the changes have been committed to master.
 It is safest to that your work has, in fact, been committed before deleting it.